Home "Instant Privacy" Trees Ornamental & Landscape Trees Photo Gallery Care of Your Trees

 Winter "Bronzing" & Brown Interior Branches of Excelsa Cedar and other Cedar

 Many cedar trees, particularly newly-planted ones, will turn a somewhat bronze color on top in the Fall and during cold weather.
-This is nothing to worry about; the largest cedar trees in the forest do this.
-At roughly this same time it is also common to have die-back in some interior branches (see photo below.
-This "flagging" also is common and not something to worry about--if you wish you can clean-out the dead materials by hand or with a hose, or just leave it and they will naturally fall off.
+At roughly this same time it is also common to have die-back in some interior branches (see photos below).
+Both of these characteristics can cause concern to new tree owners--but don't worry, the largest cedar trees in the forest do this and now that you know about it you will notice it on cedars in your neighborhood.
+As to the die-back, if you wish you can clean-out the dead materials by hand or with a hose, or just leave it and they will naturally fall off; to be replaced by healthy new green foliage in the Spring.

 English Laurel doesn't like to be moved or transplanted.
 It is very common for newly-planted Laurel to drop leaves and generally not look to good after it has been installed.
 This is natural and, as long as you are watering correctly, new growth will replace the fallen leaves.